merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 ### Changing the module completion threshold

-As explained in the [technical details section](#how-is-the-module-completeness-score-calculated) below, KEGG module completeness is computed as the percentage of steps in the metabolic pathway that are 'present' based on the annotated KOs in the contigs database.
+As explained in the [technical details section](#how-is-the-module-completeness-score-calculated) below, module completeness is computed as the percentage of steps in the metabolic pathway that are 'present' based on the annotated enzymes in the contigs database.
 If this completeness is larger than a certain percentage, then the entire module is considered to be 'complete' in the sample and the corresponding row in the long-format modules mode output file will have 'True' under the `module_is_complete` column.
 By default, the module completion threshold is 0.75, or 75%%.

 Changing this parameter doesn't have any effect other than changing the proportions of 'True' and 'False' values in the `module_is_complete` column of long-format modules mode output (or the proportion of 1s and 0s in the module presence-absence matrix for `--matrix-format` output).
 It does _not_ alter completeness scores.
 It also does not affect which modules are printed to the output file, unless you use the `--only-complete` flag (described in a later section).
 Therefore, the purpose of changing this threshold is usually so that you can filter the output later somehow (i.e., by searching for 'True' values in the long-format output).